Zone 2 Cardio: The Most Underrated Exercise Nobody Talks About

 Intensity: The conversation test is your simplest guide.
 If you can't speak in full sentences, you're too hard.
 If you feel like you could go all day without effort, you're too easy.
 Find the edge where it's sustainable but clearly aerobic.

 Heart rate monitor: If you want precision, use a chest strap (more accurate than a wrist monitor at lower intensities) and stay in the 60–70% max HR range.
-Your max HR is roughly 220 minus your age, though this varies.
+For exact bpm targets by age using the more accurate Maffetone method, see The Exact Zone 2 Heart Rate Formula for Your Age.

 Consistency over heroics: One 3-hour Zone 2 session per week is far less effective than three 60-minute sessions spread across the week.
 Frequency builds the aerobic base.
 Single long efforts build fitness on top of an existing base.